 In 1 Kings, Solomon is chosen to build God’s temple and he spares no expense.
 Cedar, gold, and precious stones are the building blocks, and they are used in quantities beyond imagination.
-An entire three chapters are taken to describe the intricate labor that went into constructing the temple in all its exquisite detail (even gilded gourds!).
+Three chapters describe the intricate labor that went into constructing the temple in all its exquisite detail (even gilded gourds!).

 “It was in the desire of my father David to build a temple for the name of Yahweh, the God of Israel.
-But the Lord said to my father David…’you are not the one to build it; instead, your son, your own offspring, will build it for My name.’ “ (1 Kings 8:17-19
+But the Lord said to my father David…’you are not the one to build it; instead, your son, your own offspring, will build it for My name.'”1 Kings 8:17-19

-“But now Jesus, our High Priest, has been given a ministry that is far superior to the old priesthood, for he is the one who mediates for us a far better covenant with God, based on better promises.”
-(Hebrews 8:6
+“But now Jesus, our High Priest, has been given a ministry that is far superior to the old priesthood, for he is the one who mediates for us a far better covenant with God, based on better promises.”Hebrews 8:6

 There is a fountain filled with blood-William Cowper

 Drawn from Immanuel’s veins

 I made a gilded gourd centerpiece for fall.
 It was very simple.
 I spray painted some inexpensive plastic pumpkins and gourds with Rust-Oleum Copper Spray Paint, taping off the stems and just lightly misting those later.
 Then I purchased some simple eucalyptus greenery from Trader Joe’s to bring it all together in a little wooden box I had on hand.